-) the Baron or Baroness, Exchequer, Seneschal, and Deputies (as needed) being listed as signatories, as well as the Kingdom Chancellor of the Exchequer, or a designated representative.
+11.1b) Signatories of the Account shall be Exchequer, Seneschal, and Others (Deputies, former Exchequers, etc.) as needed, as well as the Kingdom Chancellor of the Exchequer or designated representative(s).
 All signatories shall be paid members of the Society, and shall submit proof of personal/legal identification and paid membership when being added as a signer to the account.
-A copy of said ID shall be forwarded to the Kingdom Exchequer along with the signature card.
 No two signatories shall operate out of the same residence, or be related by birth or marriage.

-Two authorized signatures shall be required on any check, money order, or other instrument of withdrawal whether or not the bank teller or clerk have minimum limits for signature inspection.
+Two authorized signatures shall be required on any check, money order, or other instrument of withdrawal..
 Signature cards shall be updated as needed at the discretion of the Financial Committee).

-3.4) The Checking account shall be used to support the Branch Budget and Funds listed in [Appendix 9].
+11.1c) The Checking account shall be used to support the Branch Activities as outlined in Annual Budget and Dedicated Special Purpose Funds.

-3.5) Branch Savings are monies not allocated to Branch Budgets or Funds.
-Savings shall be invested in the following manner:

-3.5.a) 25% of the available savings shall be maintained in the General Fund.

-3.5.b) 75% of the available savings shall be invested in Liquid Funds and/or 3 or 6 month Certificates of Deposit with staggered maturity dates.

-.
+11.2.
 Segregation of Duties

-A.4.1) No one person shall be responsible for all aspects of Wyewood's financial management.
+11.2a) No one person shall be responsible for all aspects of Wyewood's financial management.

-A.4.2) The bank statements for all of Wyewood's accounts shall be sent to Wyewood's Post Office Box (P.O.
+11.2b) The bank statements for all of Wyewood's accounts shall be sent to Wyewood's Post Office Box (P.O.
 Box 59804, Renton W A 98058).
 The Seneschal or designated representative (other than the Exchequer) shall retain the key to the P.O.
 Box, and be responsible for receiving and reviewing the bank statement.
-All bank
+All bank statements shall be forwarded to the Exchequer after review by Seneschal.

-A.4.3) Wyewood shall have a warranted Exchequer, as long as it has funds in a Society bank account, whether in its own account or within a sponsoring branch's account.
+11.2c Wyewood shall have a warranted Exchequer, as long as it has monies in a Society bank account, whether in its own account or within a sponsoring branch's account.

-5. Financial Records
+11.3.
+Financial Records

-A.5.1) The Exchequer shall maintain permanent books and records of all financial activity.
+11.3a The Exchequer shall maintain permanent books and records of all financial activity.
 Detailed records shall be maintained and receipts, disbursements, and contributions specifically itemized.

-A.5.2) Where a system is automated, a printout or "hardcopy" of computer records shall be made at least monthly as well as backup files/disks.
+11.3b Where a system is automated, a printout or "hardcopy" of computer records shall be made at least quarterly as well as backup files/disks/thrumbdrives.
 These should be stored at a separate location and updated quarterly.

-A.5.3) All records shall be retained for at least seven years.
+11.3c All records shall be retained for at least seven years.

-A.5.4) All books and records, as well as all assets, bank statements, other correspondence and files of an official nature are the property of the Society for Creative Anachronism, Inc. They shall be turned over to the successor officer within thirty days after the former officer leaves office.
+11.3d All books and records, as well as all assets, bank statements, other correspondence and files of an official nature are the property of the Society for Creative Anachronism, Inc. They shall be turned over to the successor officer within thirty days after the former officer leaves office.

-9. Budgets
+11.4 Budgets

-To achieve the goal of putting Wyewood's funds to their most efficient use, while at the same time providing for Wyewood's solvency and continued operations Wyewood has established the following cash management process.
+To achieve the goal of putting Wyewood's funds to their most efficient use, while at the same time providing for Wyewood's solvency and continued operations Wyewood has established the following process for adopting the Kingdom-required annual budget.

-A.9.2) During October of each fiscal year, the Exchequer will begin gathering budget requests from the Baronage, Officers, Guild heads, and other activity leaders.
+11.4a During the Fall of each fiscal year, the Exchequer will begin gathering budget requests from the Baronage, Officers, Guild heads, and other activity leaders.
 In preparing draft of next year’s budget, the Exchequer may assign a placeholder budget for those offices who do not submit a budget request based on previous years’ spending.

-A.9.2.a) These requests will be used to develop a preliminary budget, which will be presented at the November and December Business Meetings for discussion and commentary from the populace. preliminary budget may be requested from the Exchequer by anyone not attending.
+11.4b These requests, along with analysis of current year-to-date revenues and expenditures, will be used to develop a preliminary budget, which will be presented at the November Business Meeting for discussion and commentary from the populace.
+A copy of this draft preliminary budget may be requested from the Exchequer by anyone not attending.